Learn the basics about how AskCody integrates with your organization's Microsoft Exchange environment

 Scheduling Options and Scheduling Permissions (or booking policies) allows you to change the settings for the booking policy that defines when a room can be booked, how long it can be booked for, and how far in advance it can be booked.

 All booking options or scheduling permissions are handled by Exchange and inherited by AskCody.
-This is why it is important to configure these options before you connect your meeting rooms with the AskCody Platform.
+This is why it is important to configure these options before you integrate your meeting rooms with the AskCody Platform.

 When scheduling options and scheduling permissions are changed, changes are immediately inherited by AskCody.
 Scheduling options can always be changed afterward.
 AskCody automatically uses these settings from Exchange with no further configuration needed.

 Microsoft Exchange uses 180 days as standard for a maximum of days in advance a meeting room can be booked and always decline meetings if they are booked beyond this date.
-If you would need to book meetings in more than 180 days in advance, this should be changed accordingly to your needs.
+If you would need to book meetings more than 180 days in advance, this should be changed accordingly to your needs.

 Also, Microsoft Exchange uses 1440 minutes (24 hours) as the maximum length of a meeting.
 If you need to book all-day meetings across multiple days or make room reservations for more than 24 hours, this should be changed.